-A stable support system is vital for any recovering alcoholic’s success, according to the National Council on Alcoholism and Drug Dependence.
-So if you are a friend or relative of someone who has hit rock bottom but has bravely decided to be admitted to a Christian alcohol recovery program, then you have a grave responsibility to encourage her to keep going.
+Women in alcohol rehab need a stable support system which is vital for any recovering alcoholic’s success, according to the National Council on Alcoholism and Drug Dependence.
+So if you are a friend or relative of someone who has hit rock bottom but has bravely decided to be admitted to an alcohol recovery program, then you have a grave responsibility to encourage her to keep going.
 Sometimes, one of the best ways to help her stay on the right path is simply by knowing what to say and what not to say.

-Here are top five things that you should never, ever, say to a loved one who is in a women alcohol rehab.
+Here are top five things that you should never, ever, say to women in alcohol rehab.

 Number One: “Seriously, are you sure that you are an alcoholic?”

 If an alcoholic has finally admitted to her condition, it’s no good questioning her decision and possibly breaking her spirit and determination to stick to rehab.

 Number Two: “I never thought you had a drinking problem.”